by Renee Lindstrom, GCFP–Living in Natures Love Lifestyles insideawareness.com

 Ways of using Kefir

-When first drinking Kefir I have read there may be an adjustment period for the first couple of days while your colon integrates the healthy bacteria.
+There may be an adjustment period the first couple of days while your colon integrates the healthy bacteria of Kefir.
 Stools may become looser and some gas may be experienced.

 For those with Auto immune disorders check with you Doctor before integrating Kefir into a regular diet staple.